-We’ve all seen photo slides in our grandparents’ houses or in school classrooms.
-It was so fun to sit and watch each photo pop up on a wall as they clicked through a carousel projector.
-You might remember another version of photo slides, View master goggles.
-These goggles would be strapped to your head, and you could scroll through a set of backlit photographs one at a time as they would appear in the goggle lenses.
+Many of us have encountered photo slides in our grandparents’ homes or school classrooms.
+It was an enjoyable experience to sit and observe each photo emerging on a wall as they cycled through a carousel projector.
+Another variant of photo slides that you might recall is the View-Master goggles.
+These goggles were secured to your head, allowing you to navigate through a series of backlit photographs one at a time, appearing in the goggle lenses.

 Before movies, before television, all we had were still photos.
 For entertainment purposes, people would gather around and watch a slideshow of photo slides projected onto the nearest wall.
 A genius idea, right?
 But how did those little photos surrounded in cardboard frames come to be?
 Dive in with us as we look at the history of photo slides, slide projectors, and photographic colouring processes.

-In the 17th century, glass slides and magic lanterns were used as a prominent method of entertainment.
-Glass slides with images painted on them would be projected by magic lanterns, an early form of a slide projector, and showed to audiences.
-These magic lanterns and slides are the earliest known forms of photo slides and slide projectors.
-For over 100 years, these magic lanterns and slides were the only projection style machinery available.
+In the 17th century, people utilized glass slides and magic lanterns extensively for entertainment.
+Magic lanterns, an early form of slide projectors, would project images painted on glass slides to audiences.
+These magic lanterns and slides represent the earliest known forms of photo slides and slide projectors.
+For over 100 years, they remained the sole available machinery for projection.

-In 1850, brothers William and Frederick Langenheim developed a new form of slide technology called the Hyalotype.
-A Hyalotype was a glass side that contained a positive photographic image copied from a negative.
-This was the first photographic slide, rather than a painted slide like what was originally used for the magic lanterns.
-The Langenheims’ Hyalotype could be projected via lantern and showed to audiences.
-It was the first time photographic images could be projected.
+In 1850, brothers William and Frederick Langenheim innovated a new slide technology known as the Hyalotype.
+A Hyalotype was a glass slide containing a positive photographic image copied from a negative.
+This marked the introduction of photographic slides, contrasting with the painted slides initially used for magic lanterns.
+The Langenheims’ Hyalotype could be projected via lantern, presenting photographic images for the first time.

-The earliest commercially known photographic colouring process was called the Lumiere Autochrome process.
-This was an additive process that used a panchromatic emulsion on a thin glass plate that had been previously coated with dyed potato starch grains.
-German company Agfa and British company Dufaycolour also used similar processes to create colour photographs in slides.
-These colour slides were a major update compared to the black-and-white Haplotypes of the 1800s.
+So, the earliest commercially known photographic coloring process was the Lumiere Autochrome process.
+This additive process utilized a panchromatic emulsion on a thin glass plate coated with dyed potato starch grains.
+German company Agfa and British company Dufaycolour employed similar processes to produce color photographs on slides.
+These color slides represented a significant advancement compared to the black-and-white Haplotypes of the 1800s.

 However, with the rise of digital photography in the 1990s and 2000s, photographic slides began to decline in popularity.
 Many photographers switched to digital cameras and stopped using film altogether, and digital projectors replaced traditional slide projectors.

-So when it comes to displaying your photo slides, there’s no better way than to create a photo slide show!
-If you have a difficulty with this, then we recommend getting your old slides digitised with our slide scanning service to immortalise your memories.
+So, when it comes to showcasing your photo slides, creating a photo slide show is an excellent option!
+If you encounter difficulties with this process, we recommend opting for our slide scanning service to digitize your old slides and preserve your memories.